Webull vs TradeZero in 2026

 Mobile Apps

-TradeZero’s mobile app can’t trade options, either.
-However, it does have a short locate tool, making it very unique among brokerage mobile apps.
-Other widgets include watchlists and charts.
+TradeZero’s mobile app does not support options trading, but it does include a short locate tool, which is uncommon on mobile apps.
+Other features include watchlists and charts.

 TradeZero vs. Webull

-The Webull app doesn’t have a short locate widget, although it does have a lot of useful features.
-These include options trading and a community forum, neither of which will be found on TradeZero’s mobile app.
-Webull’s app also has two order tickets, one of which is a “Big Button” ticket that can be used to quickly send orders to the exchanges.
+Webull’s app does not include a short locate tool, but it does offer many other features.
+These include options trading and a community forum, which are not available on TradeZero’s app.
+Webull’s app also includes two order tickets, one of which is a large-button layout for quick order entry.

 Webull vs. Tradezero

-We also like Webull’s app for its very good charting tools, which include a unique replay mode where previous price action plays out over time.
-The app also has a section for Webull promotions, which are ongoing.
+We also like Webull’s app for its strong charting tools, including a replay mode that shows past price action over time.
+The app also includes a section for current Webull promotions.

 Winner: Webull